Sleeps 6 dogs allowed

 If it's possible to be spacious and cosy at the same time, then the Tardis-like Honeysuckle (it's bigger on the inside than it looks) has it sussed.
-There's room to relax in the living area, a kitchen space that's fully equipped with all the kit you'll ever need, a sociable dining area and two separate bedrooms (a double and bunks), with room for two more to sleep in a den-style bed in the living area.
+There's room to relax in the living area, a kitchen space that's fully equipped with all the kit you'll ever need, a sociable dining area and two separate bedrooms (a double and a twin), with room for two more to sleep in a den-style bed in the living area.
 We just know the kids will be fighting over who gets this one.
 A log-fired range provides both cooking facilities and top-up warmth for chilly evenings (a specially insulated base also helps keep the tent cosy in the cooler months), there is electricity for a small hairdryer and to recharge any gadgets and, to make life as comfortable as possible, there's even a private hot water shower, flushing loo and wash-basin.

 Need we say more?
 This is family fun just as it should be, a happy mix of rugged nature and luxury living.
 Pack your wellies, your flip flops and some good books; enjoyment guaranteed.
 The Owners can even organise a dog walking/dog sitting service if required, for a pet free day or evening (this must be booked in advance, as it gets very booked up, and a phone consultation is required).

 Out and About